RuanCampello/noteworthy/README.md

 - **Font Family**: Select from 6 available fonts, including Garamond, Montserrat, Lobster, Didot, Merriweather, and Source Sans 3 (default).
 - **Font Size**: Change the font size using pre-selected values, with the default set to 12px.
 - **Alignment**: Align text to left, center, right, or justify, with the default alignment set to left.
-- **Text Formatting**: Format text with options to bold, italicize, underline, strike, highlight, superscript, or subscript.
+- **Text Formatting**: Format text with options to bold, Italicise, underline, strike, highlight, superscript, or subscript.

 ## Keyboard Shortcuts